AdaThink-Med: Optimizing Inference-Time Compute for Medical Reasoning via Uncertainty Quantification: Experiments

-{\textbf{Dataset Selection.}} Dataset selection~\citep{albalak2024survey} refers to choosing a high-quality subset on which training achieves comparable performance without the full set.
-AdaThink-Med model tends to produce longer outputs on harder problems and shorter outputs on easier ones, identifying high-value data for reinforcement learning.
-Concretely, we run the trained model (e.g., AdaThink-Med-Qwen) on the original Alphamed19k dataset to obtain the output length distribution, then partition the samples into short and long groups using the global median output length as the threshold.
-We next perform stratified sampling to keep the proportions of easy and hard questions balanced, and construct subsets that include both groups at 20\%, 40\%, 60\%, and 80\% of the full set to study the optimal compression ratio.
-As shown in Fig.~\ref{fig:len_distribution}(b) and detailed in the Appendix, a 40\% compression ratio yields performance that exceeds training on the full dataset, with 2.10\% gains on PubMedQA and 2.82\% on GPQA-M. Even at 20\%, the model preserves 98.8\% of the full-set performance, which supports the effectiveness of AdaThink-Med for dataset selection.
+{\textbf{Dataset Selection Application.}} Dataset selection~\citep{albalak2024survey} aims to identify high-quality subsets that enable models to achieve comparable or superior performance with reduced training data.
+We leverage the intrinsic property of AdaThink-Med, where output length effectively correlates with problem difficulty, to filter high-value samples for reinforcement learning.
+Methodologically, we analyze the AlphaMed19k dataset using AdaThink-Med-Qwen to derive an output length distribution, subsequently partitioning samples into easy' (short) and hard' (long) categories based on the median length.
+We then construct stratified subsets at retention ratios of 20\%, 40\%, 60\%, and 80\% to investigate optimal data efficiency.
+As illustrated in Fig.~\ref{fig:len_distribution}(b), a 40\% retention ratio not only matches but exceeds full-dataset performance, yielding gains of 2.10\% on PubMedQA and 2.82\% on GPQA-M. Remarkably, even at 20\% retention, the model preserves 98.8\% of the full-set performance.
+Detailed control experiments demonstrating the superiority of this strategy over random subset selection are provided in the Appendix, confirming that our method selects intrinsically higher-quality training instances.

+\textbf{Human Evaluation: Clinical Validity} To assess whether the efficiency gains compromise clinical rigor, we conducted a blind human evaluation involving three board-certified Internal Medicine physicians (avg.~12 years of clinical experience; Fleiss' $\kappa=0.76$, indicating substantial agreement; disagreements resolved via consensus) on 500 randomly sampled test cases, measuring \textit{Response Accuracy}, \textit{Reasoning Sufficiency} (the retention of essential logical steps), and \textit{Logical Soundness} (reasoning chains free from hallucinations or flawed deductions).
+As detailed in Table~\ref{tab:human_eval}, aggressive length-reduction baselines exhibit ``shortcut hallucinations''---producing concise but medically flawed rationales to exploit brevity rewards, resulting in Logical Soundness below 70\%.
+In contrast, AdaThink-Med achieves the best results on all three axes (Accuracy 76.25\%, Sufficiency 89.00\%, Logical Soundness 86.40\%), demonstrating that our uncertainty-guided mechanism only compresses reasoning when the model is both correct and confident, preserving the fidelity of clinical decision-making.